An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Deployment: in production

 \subsection{Reliability}

-\textbf{Runtime bandwidth.} To evaluate fault tolerance, we manually bring down a specific RNIC port from 4s to 19s, whose failed duration exceeds the default retry timeout, and bring up the RNIC port at 19s again.
-Figure \ref{fig-primary-back-qp-eval}(a) compares the runtime bandwidth of NCCL and \X with \texttt{allreduce} and \texttt{reducescatter} workloads.
+\textbf{Tolerance to link failures.} To evaluate the reliability of \X, we first conduct NCCL-Tests of two representative communication workloads: \texttt{Send\allowbreak Recv} (primitive for pipeline parallelism) and \texttt{All\allowbreak Reduce} (widely used in tensor and data parallelism).
+Figure \ref{fig-primary-back-qp-eval}(a) depicts the runtime bandwidth of \X under a link failure.
+Specifically, we manually bring down a RNIC port from 4s to 19s, whose failed duration exceeds the default retry timeout, and bring up the RNIC port at 19s again.
 The red area denotes the retry period, and yellow area denotes \X is transmitting using the backup QP, while green area denotes \X switches back to the primary QP when the RNIC port is up again.
-When a port down occurs, NCCL and \X spend about 10s to reconnect, both of which stay at 0GB/s during the retry period.
-After retry timeout, NCCL terminates the connection and the entire CC, failing to resume the communication due to the lack of fault tolerance.
-In contrast, after 10s retry, \X switches to the backup QP using another RNIC port in good condition, and for \texttt{allreduce} and \texttt{reducescatter} workloads, \X resumes 76.6\% and 58.1\% bandwidth of primary QP's performance, respectively.
+When a port down occurs, \X spends about 10s to allow hardware retransmission on the same port, staying at 0GB/s during the retry period.
+After the retry window, \X switches to the backup QP using an alternative healthy RNIC port, ensuring in-place communication recovery.
 Additionally, when the RNIC port is brought up again, \X can switch back to the primary QP and deliver the ideal bandwidth.
+Meanwhile, to evaluate the resilience of \X against multi-port failures, we perform an \texttt{AllReduce} stress test, where detailed results are provided in Appendix \ref{appendix-multi-port-failures}.

-\textbf{Training throughput.} Figure \ref{fig-primary-back-qp-eval}(b) presents the training throughput when fault tolerance is triggered to use the backup QP for transmission during training.
-When the RNIC port fails, \X's backup QP still delivers a comparable training throughput as the normal scenario using the primary QP, with TFLOPS only declines by 0.38\% at most.
-It proves that our primary-backup QP mechanism can tolerate RNIC port failure and maintain a reliable training even with failure.
+In addition, we select a real-world 70B-parameter training task to demonstrate \X’s robustness under practical failure conditions.
+As is depicted in Figure \ref{fig-primary-back-qp-eval}(b), while both systems experience temporary stalls during minor link flaps, NCCL inevitably hangs when facing severe link failures that exceed hardware retransmission limits.
+In contrast, \X leverages its primary-backup QP mechanism to recover training after a timeout, with TFLOPS almost remaining constant.
+The red region represents the significant GPU hours \X saves.
+In large-scale production deployments, where link failures requiring manual intervention are increasingly frequent, \X’s ability to maintain continuity offers substantial savings in computational resources.